 You’ve just finished a long workout in the July heat.
 You’re thirsty and crave electrolytes.
 Although a sports drink is an easy option, you might want to consider drinking water and eating a banana if you’re at all concerned about your oral health.
 Let’s examine another scenario.
 You’ve been at your office computer for six hours straight and need a pick-me-up.
 Based on recent studies, you should skip the energy drink for the sake of your teeth.
-Today our Lake Forest dentist Dr. James Fondriest explains why sports and energy drinks are terrible for your oral health.
+Sports and energy drinks are terrible for your oral health

 Acid-Washing Your Teeth